Chairperson: Dr. Ronald W. Dunbar

 Web site: http://www.indstate.edu/lll/

-In support of the liberal arts and sciences mission of the College of Arts and Sciences and ISU, the Department of Languages, Literatures, and Linguistics participates in the Foundational Studies Program, the Honors Program, the International Studies Program, the International Business Concentration, and the Women’s Studies Program.
+In support of the liberal arts and sciences mission of the College of Arts and Sciences and ISU, the Department of Languages, Literatures, and Linguistics participates in the General Education Program, the Honors Program, the International Studies Program, the International Business Concentration, the Latin American Studies Program, and the Women’s Studies Program.

 Also available is a certificate in teaching English as a second language/teaching English as a foreign language.
-Candidates for the bachelor of arts degree must successfully complete the University requirement of a minimum of 124 credit hours, including Foundational Studies course work, as well as the requirements for the departmental major.
+Candidates for the bachelor of arts degree must successfully complete the University requirement of a minimum of 124 semester hours of credit, including General Education course work, as well as the requirements for the departmental major.
 A minor is encouraged but not required for the degree.

 The College of Arts and Sciences, in consultation with departments, assigns each student a faculty academic advisor.
-Students new to the major or minor will be assigned an initial intake advisor, who will assess student needs and recommend a language or linguistic area advisor/mentor.
 Majors and minors in the Department of Languages, Literatures, and Linguistics are encouraged to maintain good contact with their advisors, and are expected to work with their advisors prior to registration each semester.
 Students who do so are more likely to meet their goals and succeed academically.
 Students can find their assigned advisors by consulting the department, the college, or their DARS.

 The department sponsors numerous and varied activities such as conversation tables, international films, lectures, and field trips to museums, art exhibits, musical performances, restaurants, and cultural sites in Indiana and Illinois, including Indianapolis and Chicago.
-The department also works in close cooperation with the Hispanic Student Association and participates in Indiana State University’s International Week programs, as well as the Terre Haute area ethnic and community festivals.
+The department also works in close cooperation with the Hispanic Student Association and participates in Indiana State University’s International Week and Multicultural Mania programs, as well as the Terre Haute Ethnic Fest.
 Such activities provide students with opportunities for interaction with native speakers in all language areas.
 In addition to sponsoring the foreign language honor society, Phi Sigma Iota, and the national classics honorary society, Eta Sigma Phi, the department also offers competitive scholarships for language majors and minors.

-Students in language studies may volunteer as language instructors at local elementary schools, where they work with teachers and students in a specific language.
+Students in languages and literatures, may volunteer as language instructors at local elementary schools, where they work with teachers and students in a specific language.
 Similarly, the department helps students locate and complete foreign language and English-as-a-second-language internships, for which students earn credit as well as gain valuable professional experience.

 All majors are required to study abroad, and minors are strongly encouraged to do so.
-The department works closely with the Academic Programs Abroad Office to provide a large number of quality study abroad opportunities ranging from summer programs to a single semester or a full academic year in over 80 countries throughout the world.
+The department works closely with the Study Abroad Office to provide a large number of quality study abroad opportunities ranging from summer programs to a single semester or a full academic year in over 25 countries throughout the world.
 Many of these programs cost only the equivalent of tuition, room, and board at ISU, making study abroad an affordable experience.
 Courses completed in study abroad programs are transferred to the University as transfer courses.
-They can be used to satisfy the specific course requirements of each concentration within the 31 credit hours of the degree program.
-The study abroad requirement is not in addition to the 31-credit requirement.
+They can be used to satisfy the specific course requirements of each concentration within the 31 hours of the degree program.
+The study abroad requirement is not in addition to the 31-hour requirement.

 LANGUAGE PLACEMENT AND LANGUAGE PLACEMENT TESTING

-Students who have not formally satisfied the Foundational Studies non-native language requirement are placed into level 101 or level 102 language classes based on their academic work in high school.
+Students who have not formally satisfied the General Education Basic Studies foreign language requirement are placed into level 101 or level 102 language classes based on their academic work in high school.

-Students who have satisfied the Foundational Studies non-native language requirement and who wish to take further course work in a language are encouraged to take the Language Placement Examination in order to determine the level of language course work most appropriate for them.
-Depending upon the level of placement, students may receive credit for their knowledge of the language.
-Students who take the Language Placement Examination and complete a course above the 101 level with a sufficiently high grade may receive credit for lower-level courses.
+Students who have satisfied the General Education Basic Studies foreign language requirement and who wish to take further course work in a language are encouraged to take the Language Placement Examination in order to determine the level of language course work most appropriate for them.
+Depending upon the level of placement, students may receive credit for their knowledge of the language, some of which may count toward General Education Liberal Studies.
+Students who take the Language Placement Examination and complete a course above the 101 level with a sufficiently high grade may receive credt for lower-level courses.
 The placement examination is administered through the University Testing Office.

-Students wishing to take a language course in their native language or in a language in which they have achieved fluency must petition the department to be allowed to enroll.
+Students wishing to take a language course in their native language or in a language in which they have achieved fluency must petition the department to receive course credit.
 Credit will be granted only if it is determined by the department that the course covers materials or develops skills that the student has not yet mastered.
 No mastery credit will be awarded to students for courses in their native language (credit for 101, 102, 201, or 202) upon completion of a higher level course.

 The department administers the English as a Second Language Proficiency Test to international students who wish to place out of English as a Second Language 103A or 103B.